-The 10th anniversary of United Nations Security Council Resolution 1325 (2000) on Women, Peace and Security (hereafter SCR 1325) provides a timely opportunity to assess the implementation of this landmark resolution over the past 10 years (2000-2010).
-With this in mind, the PeaceWomen Project of the Women's International League of Peace and Freedom (WILPF) has prepared this Handbook: a compilation and gender analysis of United Nations Security Council resolutions.
+The 10th anniversary of United Nations Security Council Resolution 1325 (2000) on Women, peace and security (hereafter SCR 1325) provides a timely opportunity to assess the implementation of this landmark resolution over the past 10 years (2000-2010).
+With this in mind, the PeaceWomen Project of the Women's International League of Peace and Freedom (WILPF) has prepared this Handbook: a Compilation and Analysis of United Nations Security Council Resolution language on Women, peace and security.

-The Handbook examines the degree to which the Security Council has internalised the thematic agenda, Women, Peace and Security over this 10-year period.
-This analysis specifically assesses the consistency with which the Council's geographic work - i.e. the country-specific resolutions - reflect the language and intent of SCR 1325.ii Good practice extracts from these resolutions are presented and critical recommendations are made.
-This Handbook, like the 10th anniversary itself, is a call to action and a sincere effort to enhance the implementation of the Women, Peace and Security agenda.
-The recommendations call for the incorporation of more comprehensive language on women and gender in Council's resolutions.
+The Handbook examines the degree to which the Security Council has internalised the thematic agenda, Women, peace and security, in its geographic work over this 10-year period, specifically in its country-specific resolutions.2 The analysis assesses the consistency with which Council resolutions reflect the language and intent of SCR 1325.
+Good practice extracts from resolutions are presented and critical recommendations are made.
+This Handbook, like the 10th anniversary itself, is a call to action and a sincere effort to enhance the implementation of the Women, peace and security agenda.
+The recommendations call for the incorporation of more comprehensive language on women and gender in future country-specific resolutions.